Wood Frog Facts

 |Characteristics||Survives very cold temperatures below zero degrees Celsius|

 The wood frog is an amphibian living in the woods of North America.
 It survives sub-zero temperatures.

-If temperatures are below 32 degrees Fahrenheit (0 degrees Celsius) for some time, not only the ground freezes but also the wood frog!
+Yes, the wood frog!
+If temperatures are below 32 degrees Fahrenheit (0 degrees Celsius) for some time, not only the ground freezes but also the wood frog.
 This might be rather unpleasant, but, what’s more, it does not breathe and its heart does not beat until springtime!
 In order not to die during the cold period, the frog pumps a lot of glucose (sugar) and urea into its body.
 Both substances prevent the formation of lethal ice crystals in the body cells.

-Not Colder Than 21 Degrees Fahrenheit (-6 degrees Celsius)
+The Wood Frog Survives 21 Degrees Fahrenheit (-6 Degrees Celsius)

 There are 260 "true frogs" among 5,800 species of anurans (= frogs and toads).
 It is not always easy to instantly distinguish between them, especially when they are quickly hopping past you.
 Yet, it easy to recognize a wood frog with its distinctive dark eye mask.

 The little chap has not got much time to reproduce.
-Normally it reaches an age between 2 and 3 years.
+Normally it reaches an age between two and three years.
 After about one year, the male frogs are ready for mating, the females after two years.

 A Whole Lot of Frogs